Photos represent traditional brickmaking operations in Mexico.

 Specialists from the three countries addressed such issues as the economic investment required to adopt efficient, alternative technologies, the brick producers' acceptance of these options, and analyses of the environmental, health and legal implications, among other topics.

 Throughout the two-day meeting, more than 10 researchers from states such as Coahuila, Chihuahua, Mexico City, Durango, Mexico State, Guanajuato, Jalisco, Nuevo León, Oaxaca, Querétaro and San Luís Potosí exchanged viewpoints and stressed the regional importance of the issue for North America, as the pollution from artisanal brick production processes knows no borders.

-The traditional methods used in brickmaking in most Mexican towns rely on combustion processes of dubious safety and fired with high-polluting fuels, which cause serious pollution problems, especially for the soil and air, with the associated risks to human health and natural ecosystems.
+The traditional methods used in brickmaking in most Mexican towns rely on combustion processes of dubious safety and fired with high-polluting fuels,

 According to figures from the Secretariat of the Environment and Natural Resources (Secretaría de Medio Ambiente y Recursos Naturales-Semarnat), Mexico may have up to 20,000 kilns.
 The state of Querétaro is estimated to have approximately 600 traditional brick factories.

 In addition to agreeing to form a brick producers' network that will seek the economic support of Mexico's National Science and Technology Council (Consejo Nacional de Ciencia y Tecnología-Conacyt), workshop participants decided to create a virtual network that other interested parties may easily join and an archive of the information collected during the workshop, to be updated periodically and made available for public consultation.